ninest/NSR/src/content/articles/basic-military-training.md

 - Nail clipper
 - Dark colored spectacles
 - Black watch: Only bring your watch if it's a dark color.
 No white watches.
+- Extra snacks (no junk food): dinner is usually at 5 PM, so you'll get hungry by 9.

 ## BMT tips
 ### Admin time